cnmipss-web/cnmi-pss-main/wp-content/plugins/media-cleaner/readme.txt

 **DASHBOARD**.
 Those file will be shown in a specific dashboard.
 At this point, it will be up to you to delete them.
 Files detected as un-used are added to a specific dashboard where you can choose to trash them.
 They will be then moved to a trash internal to the plugin.
 After more testing, you can trash them definitely.

 **FREE / PRO**.
 The Free version of the plugin works with the media available in your Media Library.
-The Pro version adds file scanning to your physical /uploads directory.
+The Pro version adds scanning to your physical /uploads directory.

 **AGAIN, BE CAREFUL**.
 Again, this plugin deletes files so... be careful!
 Backup is not only important, it is **necessary**.
 Don't use this plugin if you don't understand how WordPress works.
 This is a knife, you need to understand what it does and how before using it.